 In total, between 100 and 200 agents were involved in the Dutch network,

-The staff of ± 20 people was involved with organizational tasks,
+The staff of ± 20 people was involved with organisational tasks,

 administration and instruction and training

-the staff would be moved to a safe country like the UK or North America.
+the staff would be moved to a safe base in the UK, North America

-The field agents were divided in organisers and
+The field agents were divided into organisers and

 operators.
 An organiser was specialised in reconnaissance,